airpair/how-to-build-a-firebase-web-app/post.md

 ## Backend

 On the backend we need to make a cron job that checks rss feeds for new items and send updates to subscribed users via email.
-This is implemented with node.js and deployed on Heroku.
+This is implemented with **node.js** and deployed on **Heroku**.

 Sources on github: [rss.rocks-nodejs](https://github.com/slate-studio/rss.rocks-nodejs).